Sami Frashëri: The Kâmûsü'l-A'lâm encyclopedia

-In comparison, the article Türk was three pages and five columns which underfeatured the importance and role of Turks in the empire when compared to Albanians.
-Tracing their history Frashëri described the Turks "as among Asia's biggest and most famous nations" numbering ten million and the Ottoman Empire as a "Turkish state".
+In comparison, the article Türk was only three pages and five columns long, despite the greater importance and role of Turks in the Ottoman Empire when compared to Albanians.
+Tracing their history Frashëri described the Turks as "among Asia's biggest and most famous nations" and the Ottoman Empire as a "Turkish state".
 Apart from the prominence of Turks and Turkish culture, Frashëri stressed the ethnic and cultural diversity of the Ottoman Empire in his encyclopedia.
-That theme was embodied in the entry Ottoman a term Frashëri presented as originating from a great Turkish tribe with a change in meaning over time encompassing all Ottoman peoples and subjects, due to the Tanzimat reforms guided by a principle of equality.
+That theme was embodied in the entry Ottoman, a term Frashëri presented as originating from a great Turkish tribe but shifting in meaning over time to encompass all Ottoman peoples and subjects as a result of reforms following the principle of equality.
+This definition reflected the Ottomanism of the Tanzimat era.

 After being involved with the Albanian movement during the League of Prizren period Frashëri increasingly came under suspicion by the Ottoman government over a number of times.
 In an investigation of 1890 into Frashëri by authorities, an acquaintance said that he and his brothers worked for eventual Albanian independence by first aiming to unite the Albanian inhabited vilayets into a unitary province within the empire.
 Ottoman authorities did not act against him and he published a further four volumes of his encyclopedia with the last being in 1899 while continuing with public and private discourses on Albania and Albanians.
 In 1896, the authors of the Ottoman government provincial almanac for Kosovo titled Kosova Salnamesi credited Frashëri and his encyclopedia as the source for most of their information.

 By 1899, a successor organisation to the Prizren League called League of Peja (Besa-Besë) had arisen and Frashëri again attempted to raise public discussion on Albania.
 He organised an Albanian Committee in Istanbul that supported lower taxes and use of Albanian in government schools in the region.
 These events saw his position with the state change rapidly and according to recollections by his children in later years a palace official had visited Frashëri at his home and restricted his movements while he was still employed by the government until his death.